learnables/learn2learn/README.md

 **Features**

-learn2learn provides high- and low-level utilities for meta-learning. **TODO: Expand this**
+learn2learn provides high- and low-level utilities for meta-learning.
+The high-level utilities allow arbitrary users to take advantage of exisiting meta-learning algorithms.
+The low-level utilities enable researchers to develop new and better meta-learning algorithms.

+Some features of learn2learn include:

 * Modular API: implement your own training loops with our low-level utilities.
 * Provides various meta-learning algorithms (e.g. MAML, FOMAML, MetaSGD, ProtoNets, DiCE)